-Initiative: Improved Enforcement of Code Citations, Public Nuisance Laws, and Blighted Properties Was this non-tax initiative a part of your original plan application $oxdot{\square}$ or a plan amendment $oxdot{\square}$ ?
-Has the ordinance(s) needed to implement this initiative been enacted? $\ oxedsymbol{oxed}$ Yes $\ oxedsymbol{\Box}$ No If yes, when was the ordinance enacted?
+Initiative: Improved Enforcement of Code Citations, Public Nuisance Laws, and Blighted Properties Was this non-tax initiative a part of your original plan application $oximes$ or a plan amendment \Box ?
+Has the ordinance(s) needed to implement this initiative been enacted? ☐ Yes ☐ No If yes, when was the ordinance enacted?
 September 2016 If no, please describe challenges faced in enacting the related ordinance(s).
-N/A successes - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
+N/A SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
 The City of Charles has implemented a program in which one of its police sergeant's is empowered to enforce the health and safety provisions of the City's property maintenance laws.
-The sergeant can provide on-site citations for code violations.
-This has streamlined the code enforcement process and resulted in faster compliance with the nuisance code.
+The sergeant call provide on-site citations for code violations.
+This has streamlined the code enforcement process an resulted in faster compliance with the nuisance code.
 Moreover, if the sergeant finds a structural problem, he alerts our building code official who follows up on the matter to ensure structures in the community remain safe for all.
-Staffing shortages in our police department have affected the recent schedule, but when possible, a police officer will patrol the streets and issue citations.
+Staffing shortages in our police department have affected the recent schedule, but when possible, police officer will patrol the streets and issue citations.
 While doing so, he may work with the homeowner, tenant, or landlord to immediately remedy the situation if at all practical.
 If an immediate remedy is not possible, it is not uncommon for the sergeant's citation to be corrected before the appointed court date.
-That said, the homeowner is still expected to appear in municipal court where the judge can reinforce the importance of maintaining their property, so it remains compliant with local laws.
-In 2018, the City hired a new planner who worked closely with the police sergeant to support this initiative.
+That said, the homeowner is still expected to appear in municipal court when the judge can reinforce the importance of maintaining their property, so it remains compliant with local laws.
+In 2018, the City hired a new planner who worked closely with the police sergeant to support thi initiative.
 In 2019, the planner and sergeant established clearer lines of responsibility to eliminate duplication of efforts.
-In 2020, the City shifted the property maintenance work of the planner to a newly hired code compliance officer to carry on the work with the police department, which is our current practice today.
-2022 brought several staffing changes to the community development department which led to a pause in the program.
-As new staff members become acquainted with the program, this proves to be a valuable tool for the coming years.
-LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned
+In 2020, the City shifted the property maintenance work of the planner to a newly bired code sampliance officer to carry on the work with the police deportment, which is an